engineyard/ey-docs/pages/custom-chef-recipes.md

 <h2 id="topic8"> Report to the Dashboard from custom recipes</h2>

 You can have messages appear when your custom Chef recipes run.
 These appear on the Environment page under the "Instances" heading; and allow you to see when the custom portions of your Chef recipes are running.
+These messages also appear in the chef.custom.log file.
+(See [Report to a log file from custom Chef recipes][9] below.)

 ###To report to the Dashboard from custom Chef recipes

 1. Edit the RB file (for example, recipes/default.rb) file with code like this:

-        ey_cloud_report "my_text" do
+        ey_cloud_report "recipe_name" do
           message "message text"
         end

-    Where *my_text* and *more message text* is the message that you want to appear on Dashboard when that part of the code is executed.
+    Where *more message text* is the message that you want to appear on Dashboard when that part of the code is executed.

-    **Question**: I don't think that the above can be correct?
-What do I choose to put in *my_text* and where does it appear?

     For example: